An Introduction to the Satanic Leaf-tailed Gecko

 So, if you can’t play with them, why are these geckos so popular?
 Because they are a connection to how incredible and wonderful nature is.
 In our sanitized cubicles and subdivisions we lose this connection.
 But by recreating a small slice of nature in our homes with a fantastic keeper of the forest, we can reclaim that child-like wonder we had when we were less concerned with numbers.
 And if there is any doubt how much we need this in our lives, merely bring over friends and family and show them this vivarium.
 You will see the kid come out in them too.
 And realize that this is more than you showing off your new pet.
 By exposing people to the wonders of Madagascar and the world you generate interest.
 We save what we love.
 And with the deforestation and decimation of natural areas in Madagascar, that island needs as much attention as possible.

-What kind of cage do I need for a Phant?
+What kind of cage do I need for a Satanic Leaf-tailed Gecko?

 The easiest cage set-up for Uroplatus phantasticus, is the common terrariums by Exo-Terra or ZooMed.
 Because we would like to maintain humidities above what is commonly found inside the standard human home, solid side cages are useful.
 I encourage you to take a look at our cage build guide where you will be shown step by step how to set up one of these glass vivariums.
 As for size of cage, the bigger the better.
 Phants are very active and will use any amount of space to jump around all night.
-Please do not be fooled by watching them sleep during the day.
+Please do not judge their activity level by watching them sleep during the day!
 This is not a sedentary gecko!

-I recommend at least a 12″ x 12″ x 18″ vivarium, but the bigger the cage you get the more you can create that slice of nature and all the environmental conditions necessary to have a happy phant.
+I recommend a 36″ tall vivarium and as wide as you can find.
+The bigger the cage you get the more you can create that slice of nature and all the environmental conditions necessary to have a happy phant.

 If you have a Uroplatus phantasticus, you will have bugs in your home.
 They will be contained, but you will be feeding your insects to make sure they are healthy and nutritious for your gecko.
 So, yes, you will be having pet insects as well!
 Make sure that you are okay with interacting with insects.